FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/slingshot-week-one-recap.md

 1. Build an end-user facing application that stores application and user data to Filecoin.
 2. Store data from a [curated list of data collections](https://github.com/filecoin-project/slingshot/blob/master/datasets.md) and create an accompanying UI to utilize and access this data.

 To date, we’ve had more than 100 teams sign up for the competition, making more than 26,000 storage deals so far.
 Slingshot is accepting applications through the end of the competition!
-You can register to participate [here](https://slingshot.filecoin.io/).
+You can register to participate [on the Slingshot website](https://slingshot.filecoin.io/).

 Here’s where the competition stands as of 20:00 UTC Friday, September 25, two days into the competition: